vidjil/vidjil/doc/vidjil-algo.md

 GAGAGATGGACGGAATACGTTAAACGACATATGGTTCGGGGTATGGTGCT my-clone-2 foo
 ```

-Sequences and labels must be separed by one space.
+Sequences and labels must be separated by one space.
 The first column of the file is the sequence to be followed
 while the remaining columns consist of the sequence's label.
 In Vidjil-algo output, the labels are output alongside their sequences.